Salt lamps claim to help allergies, improve sleep — but do they work?

 "In theory, where salt goes, water goes," Dr. Kuriakose said.
 "You can somehow thin out mucus (with salt).
 But with salt lamps, I don't think the data is there."

-RELATED: Salt swaps!
-Make these 3 simple changes to lower your sodium intake

-While salt lamps, which are available at Whole Foods, Bed, Bath & Beyond, Amazon.com and more, may not have proven health benefits — they do look pretty, and it's not crazy to think the orange or pinkish glow can be calming and relaxing.
+While salt lamps, which are available at Whole Foods, Bed, Bath & Beyond, Amazon.com (Himalayan glow salt lamp, $20) and more, may not have proven health benefits — they do look pretty, and it's not crazy to think the orange or pinkish glow can be calming and relaxing.

 "I love they way they look, the soft light, the pure aesthetic of them is beautiful," Dr. Kogan said.

 So while we recommend you take the health benefits of salt lamps with a grain of, um, salt, the lamps still make for beautiful additions to any home.
-Though you should shop with caution: Three rock salt lamps sold under the Lumiere brand were recalled this month due to shock and fire hazards.
+Though you should shop with caution: Three rock salt lamps sold under the Lumiere brand were recalled last year due to shock and fire hazards.

 So if you're testing out the trend, take note and be careful.
 And if you're looking for a natural way to clean the air, hope isn't lost — you could also try plants!

+This story originally published in January 2017.
 For more health and wellness advice, sign up for our One Small Thing newsletter!